SciML/CatalystNetworkAnalysis.jl/docs/src/index.md

 end
 ```

-The network summary for this reaction network will be the following:
+The network summary for this reaction network shows the following:
 ```@example intro
 networksummary(edelstein)
 ```